 The construction industry is a growing field.
-In 2015 alone, construction projects are expected to jump by nearly eight percent.
-If you enjoy building things, perhaps a degree in construction technology is for you.
+In the aftermath of the COVID-19 pandemic, experts expect construction projects to surge and the construction industry to rebound.
+In fact, 68 percent of construction executives characterize the outlook for their industry as positive.
+If you enjoy building things, perhaps a degree or certification in construction technology is for you.

-There are many types of construction jobs.
-The trades and crafts are the heart of the construction industry.
-Most construction jobs are trade jobs.
-Tradespeople include electricians, plumbers, and HVAC specialists.
-Carpenters, finishers, and painters are also tradespeople.
+There are many types of construction jobs — and the trades and crafts are the heart of the construction industry, as most construction jobs are trade jobs.
+Tradespeople relevant to the construction industry include electricians, plumbers, HVAC specialists, carpenters, finishers, and painters.

-But trades aren’t the only construction careers available.
-Project managers, safety specialists, and administrative support are essential for any construction project.
-Construction managers work with many different tradespeople to ensure project completion.
+However, trades are not the only construction careers available, as project managers, safety specialists, and administrative support are essential for any construction project.
+Additionally, construction managers work with many different tradespeople to ensure project completion.

-There is also a range of construction safety jobs.
-Job site inspectors and building safety specialists make sure that the job site — and the final building — is safe.
-Administrative staff order building supplies and provide customer and accounting services.
+There is also a range of construction safety jobs, like job site inspectors and building safety specialists who make sure the job site — and the final building — is safe.
+Many construction sites require an administrative staff to order building supplies and provide customer and accounting services.

 This guide will introduce you to four popular career paths, highlighting the most essential skills for technicians.
 The need for skilled technicians in these areas is high, and more employers will be looking for these skillsets over the next decade.

 There are more than 7 million carpenters currently employed in the United States, and these numbers are projected to hold steady in the coming years.
 This consistent demand for skilled carpenters is the result of increased construction projects as pandemic restrictions ease up.

 Most carpenters need a combination of formal education and on-the-job experience.
 In the past, many carpenters learned through apprenticeships after completing high school.
 Now, many industry experts recommend some formal training.
 Carpenters with a diploma in construction technology tend to earn a higher wage than other carpenters.